 I Was Most Amazing at Being the Selfish Spouse

 I was a bad friend to him.
 I was a terrible support system.
-I can’t say I prayed for him the right way.
 I was no-where close to being his safe haven.
 I was the source of his stress and sadness.
 Had we proceeded with our engagement and married then, we would have surely ended in divorce.
 I shamefully was the most amazingly selfish wife, ever… I didn’t see it, because I covered it well.
 I would give him money, clothes, shoes, gaming systems and chairs, anything his heart desired.
 Except what really mattered.

 But, Then I Found Agape

 Thank the Lord there is a beautiful ending to this selfishness!
 The answer is Agape.
-The answer is Christ.
 Marriage changes everything, the vows before God.
-Legal marriage is fine and dandy.
-Every American is free to legally marry whomever they wish.
-We were engaged, and we could have legally married.
-But us Christians?
-We get lucky.
-We are blessed.
-We are unique.
-God gives, with no stipulations of return, this power.
 Love finds the respect that pride seeks.
 He empowers us.
 He wishes for us.
-We enter HOLY matrimony.

 You see, Agape Love is unselfish, unconditional, and unstoppable.
 It doesn’t come from us, it comes from above us.
 When I was nineteen, I over-simplified agape love and fell short of its understanding.
 I was the Hollywood cinema’s version of falling in love.
 It wasn’t a choice.
 It was a feeling.
 Then I matured.
 I grew.
 And I learned that love IS a choice and a commitment.

-The love of a husband and wife can not be duplicated elsewhere.
+The love of a marriage can not be duplicated elsewhere.

 It took me a long long time to realize that I couldn’t change my husband, I don’t have the power to change.
 He grew up with parents who did not model the marriage he needed to thrive.
 Nor the relationship he needed to learn how to thrive in for his own marriage.
-He grew up with a women who did not show respect or teach how to show respect.
 All he’d ever known was emotional hardship, stress, and bickering.
 He’d known human love, not Agape love.

 Latest posts by Kaitlyn Alory (see all)